grace-notes/website/contents/topics/servants.md

 ### The faithful servant receives honor from God.

-<blockquote><strong>John 12:26 “If any man serve me, let him fol­low me; and where I am, there shall also my servant be: if any man serve me, him will my Father honor.” <blockquote><strong>
+<blockquote><strong>John 12:26 “If any man serve me, let him fol­low me; and where I am, there shall also my servant be: if any man serve me, him will my Father honor.” </blockquote></strong>

 The faithful servant has a life of joy.